tor-links-2026/hidden-wiki/README.md

 # **Deep Web Links** acts as a wiki featuring TOR links to working onion sites and markets.
 The original Hidden Wiki was a community-maintained directory of links connecting to various hidden sites.

+## What are Tor layers?

+Guard node — knows your IP address but doesn’t know where you connect to and what you send to destination Middle node — immediate layer between guard node and exit node Exit node — knows destination but doesn’t know who you are

+# What are hidden services?

+Hidden services are accessible only within Tor network.
+Their domain names end with .onion.
+They are not indexed by any public search engine.
+The only way to enter .onion sites is to know equal address.
+You can find some example deep web links in table above.

+# How to find hidden services

+There are many tor link lists, wikis and catalogues where you can find addresses to .onion sites.
+There are also many link lists in clearnet but majority of them is not updated and most links do not work.
+It’s standard that hidden services work for small amount of time and dissappear forever.

+This github page is maintained by voluteers, that makes this page get updated more often - to provide better access to information.

+There are some darknet search engines mostly created by amateurs and they are very limited due to hidden services nature.

+Before accessing any darknet site, make sure that it’s legal in your country to browse content that they contain.

+# Who created Tor?
+How Dark web started?

+The idea of onion routing was created in 1995 at the U.S. Naval Research Lab by David Goldschlag, Mike Reed and Paul Syverson in effect of a research to find a way to create Internet connections that don’t reveal who is talking to whom.
+The reason was to protect US intelligence communications online.

+In early 2000s, Roger Dingledine (MIT graduate) with Paul Syverson began working on the onion routing project created at Naval Research Lab.
+To distinguish their work from other efforts, they named the project Tor (The Onion Routing).

+Tor was oficially deployed in October 2002 and its source code was released under a free and open software license.
+In December 2006 computer scientists Roger Dingledine, Nick Mathewson and five others founded The Tor Project research-education nonprofit organization that is responsible for maintaining the software.

+Tor is supported by US government, many NGOs, private foundations, research institutions, private companies and over 20,000 personal donations from people from around the World.

 ---

 ## Disclaimer